Talent Management – Definition, Importance, & Components

 Talent Management VS Human Resource Management

-Many people confuse the term with HR, but what sets them apart is what the uniqueness of talent management process is.
-Although both are quite similar, the difference that draws a thin line is that where on the one hand the HR is just concerned with hiring and retaining the best talent, talent management process aims to reinvent talent in an employee to achieve something bigger and better.
+Many people confuse the term with HR, but what sets them apart is the uniqueness of the talent management process.
+Although both are quite similar, the difference that draws a thin line is that, on the one hand, HR is just concerned with hiring and retaining the best talent, while the talent management process aims to reinvent talent in an employee to achieve something bigger and better.

 Some examples of the talent management process are: